Jason Yee's involvement in

 CBS¡¦s Late Night with David Letterman when the show

 began 18 years ago.
-Growing up

 in New York, Jee enjoyed eating at the delicatessens